 As with any cutting, you’ll need:

-• A good pair of secateurs, preferably cleaned and disinfected, to avoid transmitting diseases to your future plant.
-You can wipe the blade with a cloth soaked in alcohol.
+• A good pruning shear, preferably cleaned and disinfected, to avoid transmitting diseases to your young plant.
+You can wipe the blade with an alcohol-soaked cloth for this purpose.

-• One or more pots to hold the cuttings while they root.
+• One or more pots to hold the cuttings while they take root.

-• Clay pebbles, which help retain moisture in the pot while promoting drainage.
+• Clay pebbles, which retain moisture in the pot while promoting drainage.

-Let's take a moment to discuss the growing medium.
-Rosemary is known to thrive in dry, relatively poor soil, so it's important to pay some attention to the "soil" to ensure the cuttings root well and the resulting young plants are healthy.
+Let’s pause for a moment on the substrate.
+Rosemary is known to prefer dry and relatively poor soils, so it’s important to pay some attention to the "soil" to ensure the cuttings root well and the resulting young plants are healthy.

 The ideal is to create a mix consisting of half compost—which will provide some nutrients—and half river sand to further improve drainage.
-It's advisable to moisten the growing medium beforehand, before planting the cuttings.
-Otherwise, you'll need to water your cuttings with a very fine spray.
+It’s advisable to moisten the substrate beforehand, before planting the cuttings.
+Otherwise, you’ll need to water your cuttings with a very fine spray.

 rosmarinus officinalis, propagating rosemary